- Limitations of Liability

 1. Is a Terms and Conditions Policy mandatory?

-A Terms and Conditions agreement is not legally required.
-However, having one comes with a number of important benefits for both you and your users/customers.
-The benefits include increasing your control over your business/platform, while helping your users understand your rules, requirements and restrictions.
+A Terms and Conditions agreement is not necessarily required in the legal context.
+However, it is highly advisable as it provides various important benefits for both you and the users/customers.
+The benefits are inclusive of but not limited to your increase in control over your business/platform, and at the same time, it also helps your users understand the rules, requirements, and restrictions.

 2. Where to display my Terms and Conditions Policy?